10 Best Bike Helmets for Babies & Toddlers

 FEATURES: Flat back for trailer or bike seat use, durable in-mold construction, dial-adjust fit, built-in visor, sealed sweat pads, and optional MIPS technology.

-Built with lightweight, in-mold construction, a dial-adjust system, and optional MIPS technology (to help minimize impacts at sharp angles) the Scamp has an impressive resume, making it one of our best bike helmets for toddlers or babies.
-MIPS helmets can be expensive, but the $60 price tag of the Scamp is one of the most reasonable available.
+Built with high-quality, in-mold construction, a dial-adjust system, and optional MIPS technology (to help minimize impacts at sharp angles), the Scamp has an impressive resume.
+MIPS helmets can be expensive, but the added brain safety technology offers parents additional peace of mind.

 Kali Chakra Child XS